- SCHEDULE: Current and upcoming classes and themes

 CURRENT AND UPCOMING CLASSES AND THEMES

 All Feldenkrais lessons relate all parts of ourselves to each other, and each part or movement to our whole self.
-Each session of classes has a specific focus, but never to the exclusion of other parts of the self.
+Each class has a specific focus, but never to the exclusion of other parts of the self.
 All lessons will improve overall functional organization.
-In other words, don’t hesitate to dive in because a theme isn’t what you think you need.
-For example, people are often pleasantly surprised when “leg lessons” help their shoulders, or freeing the chest improves balance.

-Click on any event title for venue information, first time coming help, and flier and Facebook event links.
+Click on any event title for venue information, first time coming help, and flyer and Facebook event links.
 You’ll also find longer descriptions for some classes.

 Anyone, including newcomers, can drop-in to any regular Tuesday 9:30 or Thursday 6:00 class, or classes at The Marsh when they’re running, any time.